Korean International School of Hong Kong: Staff layoffs and bribery investigation

 In June 2006, the Korean International School's managing organisation, the Korean Residents' Association, was investigated by the Independent Commission Against Corruption; their office was searched, and one staff member was charged with having received HK$100,000 in bribes related to the renegotiation of a real estate management company's contract and sentenced to eight months' imprisonment.
 Local Koreans felt shaken by the investigations and expressed their loss of confidence, some committed suicide in the managing organisation as a result.
 Back in 2004, KIS terminated 26 staff in what they described as a "drastic restructuring" of their curriculum.
 Then-principal Steven Kim says the teachers were not fired but instead laid off with four months notice; the teachers in question disputed this, claiming instead that they had not been told of the decision until late in the year.
 Parents in the Korean community were unhappy with the sudden changes and chose to transfer their children to other schools as a result.
 They expressed frustration that they were not consulted regarding a matter involving so many staff; of particular concern to them was the removal of Doug Anderson, former head of the school's English section.
 Anderson was sent on "extended home leave" and replaced by Taras Kozyra.

+Recent years

+In 2016, Christopher Chadwick was appointed as the principal of the International section.
+Chadwick had previously served as the principal of French International School (FIS) and was familiar with the type of dual-stream curriculum commonly used by schools catering to expatriate families from different countries.

+Chadwick retired in July 2023.
+Daniel Hilton was appointed as the principal in August 2023.

 2016 corruption scandal

 In December 2016, The Korean International School of Hong Kong was discovered to have embezzled South Korean government subsidies, amendment of articles of incorporation, and appropriation of certain funding by board members.
-This highlighted a lack of transparency among school leadership, with the Chairman, board members and some employees using embezzled money for their own personal use instead of educational purposes.
+This highlighted a lack of transparency among school leadership, with the chairman, board members and some employees using embezzled money for their own personal use instead of educational purposes.
 Eventually, those involved were subjected to disciplinary actions.